apache/rampart/release-docs/README.txt

 lib/security directory as the last line. security.provider.X=org.bouncycastle.jce.provider.BouncyCastleProvider

+Test cases written for SAML 2.0 support requires endorsing the JDK's default JAXP implementation with Xerces(http://xerces.apache.org/mirrors.cgi#binary) and Xalan(http://xml.apache.org/xalan-j/downloads.html#latest-release).
+So before building Rampart from the source distribution, you need to copy resolver-x.x.x.jar, serializer-x.x.x.jar, xercesImpl-x.x.x.jar and xml-apis-x.x.x.jar from the Xerces binary distribution and xalan-x.x.x.jar from the xalan binary distribution to the endorsed directory.
+If you are using Sun JDK, endorsed directory is located at
+$JAVA_HOME/jre/lib/endorsed.

+When Rampart is deployed in a particular application server, please refer to the endorsing mechanism recommended for that server and endorse the JAXP implementation using the set of jars mentioned above.

 Before you try any of the samples make sure you

 1.)
 Have the Axis2 standard binary distribution downloaded and extracted.